JoeMuhanda/JoeMuhanda/README.md

 - 😄 Pronouns: Juniour DevOp engingeer
 - ⚡ Fun fact: Talk is cheap, Show me the code :)

-SKILLS AND HOBBIES
+SKILLS
-I am resourceful in PHP frameworks , HTML5 , CSS , bootstrap , Python language (Django frameworks) and Microsoft Suit .
+I am resourceful in PHP frameworks ,Python language (Django frameworks) and Javascript (React JS)  .
 I enjoy working in a team for day to day learning.
-I love watching football and documentaries

-OBJECTIVE
+CAREER OBJECTIVE

 To have a growth-oriented and challenging career, where I can contribute my knowledge and skills to the organization and enhance my experience through continuous learning and teamwork